KenCraig8/ClientcardFB3/README.md

 If you get errors when you try to run the code that reference tables in the database, read Scripts\ScriptsReadme.md for an explanation and how to fix this.

+You may wish to use a database that one of your team members gave you as a .bak file.
+Follow this guide for this: http://msdn.microsoft.com/en-us/library/ms177429.aspx

 We need lots of help with testing:
 Follow these steps if you would like to contribute.
 We're using Nunit (basic testing), NunitForms (tests that interact with user interface) and Moq (Mocking) for testing.